ng-ngallou/pulse-autoencoder/README.md

 Unsupervised RF pulse anomaly detection using a 1D convolutional autoencoder.
 Trains on unlabeled, mostly-normal RF voltage pulses and flags anomalies (voltage breakdowns) by thresholding reconstruction error.

-> Trained model weights are excluded from the repo — ask for a demo.
+> Trained model weights are excluded from the repo.

 ## Install